Thriving Through Time: Navigating Cognitive Ageing In Women

 2. Memory games: Engaging in memory-enhancing games such as crossword puzzles, Sudoku or even apps designed specifically for improving memory skills can stimulate the brain and strengthen neural pathways associated with memory retention.

-3. New experiences: Challenging yourself by learning new skills or taking up a new hobby helps promote – the ability of the brain to adapt and grow throughout life.
+3. New experiences: Challenging yourself by learning new skills or taking up a new hobby helps promote neuroplasticity – the ability of the brain to adapt and grow throughout life.

 4. Social interaction: Participating in social activities that require problem-solving or strategizing (such as playing board games) can also serve as an effective way to exercise cognitive functions.